redkite-labs/redkitecms-docs/book/security.rst

 Edit a Role
 ~~~~~~~~~~~

-To edit a role just select it clicking on its name and change the value in the form
+To edit a role just select it by clicking on its name and change the value in the form
 on the right.

 Delete a Role